sangitadas9782/QuickSend/CONTRIBUTING.md

    - Once you're satisfied, click the "Create pull request" button to submit your pull request.

 9. **Wait for Review:**
     Your pull request will now be available for review by the project maintainers.
-They may provide feedback or ask for changes before merging your pull request into the main branch of the CompileX repository.
+They may provide feedback or ask for changes before merging your pull request into the main branch of the QuickSend repository.